etiennemustow/CV/README.md

 **Programming**

 From my time at Makers Academy and onwards, I have been developing with OOP languages like Ruby and Java.
-I have also worked with JavaScript and I'm keen to explore more JS frameworks (particularly, React)
+I have also worked with JavaScript frameworks (most notably, Node.js)

-As of writing, I'm particularly interested in coding with Node.js and reading/experimenting with data science and machine learning.
+As of writing, I'm particularly interested in improving my event-based programming with Node.js.
+I also enjoy reading about Blockchain development.
+I took it upon myself to familiarise myself with [Satoshi Nakamoto's White Paper](https://bitcoin.org/bitcoin.pdf) over the Christmas period.

 **Modern Foreign Languages**